balena-io/balena-cli-masterclass/README.md

 [Logs]    [9/5/2019, 4:02:28 PM] [main] Hello moon!
 ```
 Instead of rebuilding the image, which takes time, the file is injected directly
-into the container's filing system and then it is restarted.
+into the container's file system and then it is restarted.
 This happens in a
 few seconds and makes the process of developing much faster and more convenient.

 Sometimes an engineer may not want to rebuild code 'on the fly'.
 For this reason